Sinclair QL: Design

 Two video modes are available, pixels with 8 primary RGB colours and per-pixel flashing, or pixels with four colours: black, red, green and white.
-Both Commodore 64 and MSX computers can display more colours, but at lower resolutions.
 Both screen modes use a 32 KiB framebuffer in main memory.
 The hardware is capable of switching between two different areas of memory for the frame buffer, thus allowing double buffering.
 However, this would use 64 KB of the standard machine's 128 KiB of RAM and there is no support for this feature in the QL's original firmware.
 The alternative and improved operating system Minerva provides full support for the second frame buffer.